-AFJROTC ASL 300:

-Full Year/Full Time Grade 11 No. 9416
+AFJROTC ASL 300: Full Year/Full Time Grade 11 No. 9416

-The aerospace science component of this course.
-The Science of Flight: A Gateway to New Horizons is an introductory aviation course which has a customized textbook that focuses on how planes fly, how weather conditions affect flight, flight, flight and the human body (aerospace physiology), and flight navigation.
-The course is designed to complement materials taught in math, physics, and other sciencerelated courses.
-It is aligned with the National Science and Education Standards, the Math Standards and Expectations, and ISTE; National Educational Technology Standards for Students.
+The aerospace science component of this course, The Science of Flight: A Gateway to New Horizons is an introductory aviation course which has a customized textbook that focuses on how planes fly, how weather conditions affect flight, flight, flight and the human body (aerospace physiology), and flight navigation.
+The course is designed to complement materials taught in math, physics, and other science-related courses.
+It is aligned with the National Science and Education Standards, the Math Standards and Expectations, and ISTE: National Educational Technology Standards for Students.
 The leadership education component, Principles of Management, provides cadets exposure to the fundamentals of management.
 The text contains many leadership topics that will benefit students as well as provide them with some of the necessary skills needed to put into practice what they have learned during their time in AFJROTC.
-This course, along with the practical application opportunities afforded them in AFJROTC, will equip them with the qualities needed to serve in leadership positions within the corps.
+This course, along with the practical application opportunities afforded them in AFJROTC, will equip them with the gualities needed to serve in leadership positions within the corps.
 The curriculum offers ethical dilemmas, case studies, and role play activities built into the lessons.
 These activities are based on real life experiences and will allow the students the opportunity to practice what they learn by getting involved in discussions and through expressing their opinions while listening to the opinions of others.
 Command characteristics used with military drill and ceremony teams will be experienced.
 Performance of THE AFJROTC 30 DRILL SEQUENCE will be taught by cadet leaders at this level.
-Wellness will be practiced through preparing for the Presidents Physical Fitness Examination at the beginning and end of the academic year.
+Wellness will be conducted one day per week, focusing on improvement; using the instructor identified exercises from the AFJROTC Physical Fitness Test (Instructions), at the beginning and end of the academic year.
 This is a blended class, experienced with 12th grade cadets.
 Curriculum associated with ASL 300 and 400 will be rotated each year to ensure cadets receive a well-rounded AFJROTC experience.